collectivexyz/revolution-protocol/README.md

 ### CultureIndex

-- Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the VerbsToken contract in any way.
+- Anything uploaded to the CultureIndex should always be mintable by the RevolutionToken contract and not disrupt the RevolutionToken contract in any way.

 - The voting weights calculated must be solely based on the ERC721 and RevolutionPoints balance of the account that casts the vote.